fossxo/fossxo-gdd/source/gui.rst

 ..
 TODO:
       - Operations more than 1 second are animated

-This chapter describes the user interface of Tic Tac Toe.
+This chapter describes the user interface of FoxXO.
 This includes the main game board, controls, and all game menus.